utsav00/haskellbook-solutions/Chapter 2/README.md

 </table>

 *Notes:*
-- *If one or both remainaiders are negative, <b>mod</b> result will have same sign as divisor while <b>rem</b> result will have same sign as dividend.*
+- *If one or both remainders are negative, <b>mod</b> result will have same sign as divisor while <b>rem</b> result will have same sign as dividend.*

-- *`3454 + -754` gives an error because Haskell interpretes it as addition and then subtraction and not addition on a positive to a negative integer.
+- *`3454 + -754` gives an error because Haskell interprets it as addition and then subtraction and not addition on a positive to a negative integer.
 This is because addition and subtraction both has same precedence(6)*

 - *Also, `-` is syntactic sugar for `negate`*